lstomberg/CommandLine/README.md

 License
 -------
-Copyright © 2014 Ben Gollmer.
+Copyright © 2018 Lucas Stomberg.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at